Painting with Light to Capture Decisive Moments

 Scalloped Lens Hood

 The best choice, in my opinion, is a rubber lens hood, which can create a reflection-free cone of darkness.
-Its main advantage is moving freely and composing your image before taking the shot.
-Rubber lens hoods are inexpensive and will not harm the viewing glass.
-They may cause rounded black corners when using wide lenses, which can easily be solved by cropping the image.
-A lens hood made by Josh Smith, founder of the Ultimate Lens Hood, is of particular interest.
+The main advantage of a rubber lens hood is the ability to move freely and compose your image before taking the shot.
+They are also inexpensive and will not damage the lens glass.
+However, using a rubber lens hood with wide lenses may result in rounded black corners, but this can easily be fixed by cropping the image.
+A lens hood made by Josh Smith, the founder of the Ultimate Lens Hood, is particularly noteworthy.

 Shooting angles

-It's rare to have a 360 viewing area in a zoo.
-However, you can achieve great results by changing your shooting angles.
-Try shooting from the right side of the cage, then moving to the left side of the cage, and then shooting in the middle.
+It's uncommon to find a 360-degree viewing area in a zoo.
+However, you can still capture impressive photos by varying your shooting angles.
+Start by taking pictures from the right side of the cage, then move to the left side, and finally shoot from the middle.

 Focus